Last Updated on 2 years by Publishing Team

 The COVID-19 vaccine is injected into your upper arm.

 Is the vaccine only available as an injection?

 Yes, the approved vaccines are given as 2 injections at an interval of 8-12 weeks at the upper arm of an individual.

 How many doses of the COVID-19 vaccine will I receive?

-Each person will receive 2 doses of the vaccine, with the 2nd dose received 8-12 weeks after having the 1st dose.
+- For AstraZeneca vaccines, Each individual will receive 2 doses of the vaccine, with the 2nd dose received 8-12 weeks 8 weeks after having the 1st dose.